2023 Best Nursing Bachelor's Degree Schools in the Rocky Mountains Region

 After completing their Bachelor's Degree, nursing graduates from USU carry an average student debtload of $22,127.

-University of Northern Colorado ranked #7 on this year’s Best Nursing Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Located in the city of Greeley, University of Northern Colorado is a public college with a large student population.
+University of Northern Colorado did quite well in this year’s ranking of the best places for nursing students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the medium-sized city of Greeley, University of Northern Colorado is a public college with a large student population.

 The average amount in student loans that nursing majors at University of Northern Colorado take out while working on their Bachelor's Degree is $27,806.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $206.